Corporate Tax Residency – Is your Corporation Really Tax Free?

 see CIR v HK-TVB International Limited (1992) 1 HKRC ¶ 90-064, CIR v Euro Tech Far East Ltd (1995) 1 HKRC ¶ 90-076 and Board of Review cases D28/86 and D47/93 (Case D24) (1994) 1 HKRC ¶ 80-274); but compare CIR v Magna Industrial Co Ltd HKCA 542 and ING Baring Securities (Hong Kong) Limited v CIR (2007) HKRC ¶ 90-195.

 If you live IN Hong Kong and do business there, you will be taxed in Hong Kong.

 If you live OUTSIDE Hong Kong and do business elsewhere, you won’t be taxed in Hong Kong, but you are at risk of being taxed elsewhere.

 You can’t have your business in Hong Kong AND not have it there at the same time.
 Where is the headquarters?

 The place of incorporation of a company provides certainty for corporate taxpayers, but it has been described as arbitrary and unrelated to economic reality for the individual PT in many instances (particularly if they are an individual who IS the business).

-However, the concept of placement of management or operations as a test for residence of companies is of import, and can be susceptible to manipulation.
+However, the concept of placement of management or operations as a test for the residence of companies is of import and can be susceptible to manipulation.